StrangeRanger/StrangeRanger/README.md

 <details>
   <summary>Note on "Most Used Languages"</summary>
-  <p>Below is a list of all the repositories that are excluded (and therefore not taken into account) from the "Most Used Language" visual:</p>
+  <p>Below is a list of all the repositories that are excluded (and therefore whose languages are not considered) from the "Most Used Language" visual:</p>
   <ul>
     <li>
       <a href="https://github.com/StrangeRanger/EWU-CSCD">https://github.com/StrangeRanger/EWU-CSCD</a>